- What is an Astro Modified Camera?

-Ever heard people talk about using an astro modified DSLR camera to improve their astrophotography?
+You may have heard astrophotographers talk about using an astro modified camera or a modded camera.

-Astro modified cameras are regular DSLRs where part of the infrared (IR) filter has been removed to allow it to processes color from deep-sky objects better.
+Astro modified cameras are regular DSLR or mirrorless cameras where part of the infrared (IR) filter has been removed to allow it to process color from deep-sky objects better.

 Specifically, this makes it more capable of capturing images of nebulae by better capturing the Hydrogen Alpha spectral line (656nm) – this is the precise color emitted by hot clouds of Hydrogen gas that occur in emission nebulae.